curl/curl/docs/HSTS.md

 # HSTS support

-curl features **EXPERIMENTAL** support for the Strict-Transport-Security: HTTP header.
-Added in curl 7.74.0
+HTTP Strict-Transport-Security.
+Added as experimental in curl 7.74.0.
+Supported "for real" since 7.77.0.

 ## Standard